airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 ## Facebook Marketing Attribution Reporting

-Be aware that the connector uses the `lookback_window` parameter (also known as the attribution window) to repeatedly read data from the last `<lookback_window>` days in during an Incremental sync.
+The Facebook Marketing connector uses the `lookback_window` parameter (also known as the attribution window) to repeatedly read data from the last `<lookback_window>` days in during an Incremental sync.
 This means some data will be synced twice (or possibly more often) despite the cursor value being up to date.
 You can change this date window by adjusting the `lookback_window` parameter when setting up the source.
 Smaller values will result in fewer duplicates, while larger values provide more accurate results.
 For a deeper understanding of the purpose and role of the attribution window, refer to this [Facebook article](https://www.facebook.com/business/help/458681590974355?id=768381033531365).

 ## Data type mapping